NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

+## July 6, 2020
+- Added a README to the site.
+Gives a breakdown of the code base.

 ## July 3, 2020
 - Added checkboxes to upload modal that allow the user to choose which changes to push live.
 - Improved commit message on data upload the lists the volunteers affected and how.